-After briefly languishing in the beginning of the year, the discussion over the review restarted with an assessment on the relevant content for the first issue.
+After briefly languishing in the beginning of the year, the discussion over the review restarted with an assessment of the relevant content for the first issue.
 The LAI subsequently conveyed to the Eastern Secretariat what should be included.
-The International Secretariat wanted to highlight narratives of colonial countries by publishing “letters from the colonies,” something that would avoid “abstract” and theoretical accounts of the concrete conditions in China, Indochina, Indonesia and Latin America.
+The International Secretariat wanted to highlight narratives of colonial countries by publishing “letters from the colonies,” something that would avoid “abstract” and theoretical accounts of the concrete conditions in China, Indochina, Indonesia, and Latin America.
 Further, to counteract the “Imperial Colonial Exhibition,” scheduled to open in Vincennes in the outskirts of Paris in May, the review should advertise and outline the idea of holding an anti-imperialist “Counter Exhibition” in Paris.
 The latter text would be written by Ferdi, considering his frequent travels to the French capital and his close relations with the Communist Party of France.
 Additionally, permanent sections of the review had to include reports from the LAI’s national sections, and from “groups, associations of colonial students and other people in different [imperialist] capitals”; book reviews on colonial questions; and short polemical articles and notes on minor anti-imperial topics.
 According to the LAI “Komfraktion,” the principal aim of the review would be to strengthen and sustain the LAI’s “organizational work” on an international scale.
 7

 Content and Shape